 Returned books should be placed in the Book Return Bins on the ground floor, which are located at the library entrance.

-Books can be renewed, unless they are required by another reader.
-If books have been requested by another reader, they need to be returned as soon as possible.
-In this instance any books not returned within 1 day will be subject to a fine.
+Standard loan books renew automatically, unless they are required by another reader.
+If books have been requested by another reader, they need to be returned within three days.
+Short Loan books cannot be renewed.

-Books on loan to other readers can be reserved using the library catalogue.
-When reserved items are returned you will receive an email advising you that the items are able to collect from the library office, during staffed hours.
-It is not possible to reserve books which are available and on the library shelves.
+Books on loan to other readers can be requested using the library catalogue.
+When requested items are returned you will receive an email advising you that the items are able to collect from the library office, during staffed hours.
+It is not possible to request books which are available and on the library shelves.

 Books on tables